hdShang/arxiv-daily/docs/cs-LG/2025-12-18/papers/251216626v1-stackelberg-learning-from-human-feedback-preference-optimization-as-.md

 ---
 layout: default
-title: Stackelberg Learning from Human Feedback: Preference Optimization as a Sequential Game
+title: "Stackelberg Learning from Human Feedback: Preference Optimization as a Sequential Game"
 ---

 # Stackelberg Learning from Human Feedback: Preference Optimization as a Sequential Game